openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `verification`: REQUIRED.
 Object that contains data about the verification process.
 * `claims`: REQUIRED.
 Object that is the container for the Verified Claims about the End-User.

 Note: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.
-However, extensions to this specification that specify additional sub elements MAY be created by the OpenID Foundation, ecosystem or scheme operators or indeed singular OpenID Connect for IDA implementers.
+Extensions to this specification that specify additional sub-elements under the `verified_claims` element MAY be created by the OpenID Foundation, ecosystem or scheme operators or indeed singular OpenID Connect for IDA implementers.

 A machine-readable syntax definition of `verified_claims` is given as JSON schema in [@!verified_claims.json].
 It can be used to automatically validate JSON documents containing a `verified_claims` element.